 DARPA, the American defense agency, is working on a leap forward in energy distribution: the creation of a “wireless energy internet” for the wireless transmission of energy anywhere, at the speed of light.

-The target of the program named Persistent Optical Wireless Energy Relay (POWER) is to design and use "flying transmitters".
+The objective of the program named Persistent Optical Wireless Energy Relay (POWER) is to design and use “flying transmitters”.
 Systems that move in the sky to accelerate the passage of energy through laser beams.

 An incredible advance towards long-range energy transmission that will later (in the civilian sphere) give us multi-path wireless energy networks.

 From abundant energy sources (mega wind systems offshore?
 Future reactors to fusion like ITER?) to voracious consumers.
 “The military faces particularly acute energy challenges,” the colonel says Paul Calhoun, POWER program manager in DARPA's Tactical Technology Office.
 “We often have to operate far from established energy infrastructure and rely on liquid fuels that require precarious supply lines.”